Windows OS Hub

 get audit folder in exchange mailbox

-In on-prem Exchange Server, mailbox audit is available in 2010 SP1+.
+In the on-premises Exchange Server, mailbox audit is available in 2010 SP1+.
 By default, the mailbox audit is disabled.

 Connect to your on-prem Exchange Server using PowerShell: